 - 1 tablespoon fresh cilantro, dill, and/or basil, chopped

-- General note: if your bowl is wide, ring your ingredients against the glass and fill the center with romaine lettuce as you build the layers.
-This creates a nice balance of greens to veggies when you spoon down into the bowl.
+- If you are using a wide bowl, bring your ingredients against the glass.
+Fill the center with romaine lettuce as you build the layers.
+This will give a perfect balance of greens to veggies when served.

-- In a medium glass salad bowl (about 90 ounces), spread a thin layer of romaine lettuce.
-Spoon black beans over the lettuce.
-Add red onions over the black beans, followed by a layer of olives, cucumbers, then corn, avocados, bell peppers, and top with cherry tomatoes.
+- In a medium glass salad bowl (about 90-96 ounces), place a thin layer of romaine lettuce at the bottom.
+Next a layer of purple lettuce.
+Next spoon black beans or green peas over the lettuce.
+Then add red onions over the black beans or green peas, followed by a layer of olives, cucumbers, then corn, avocados, bell peppers, and top with cherry tomatoes.

-- If you’re not using the lettuce to fill the center of the bowl, serve lettuce in a separate bowl tossed lightly with extra virgin olive oil.
+- If you prefer not to fill the center of the bowl with lettuce, you can serve the lettuce in a separate bowl tossed with a bit of cold-pressed extra virgin olive oil.

-- Serve the creamy salsa vinaigrette dressing on the side.
+- Place the creamy salsa vinaigrette dressing on the side to allow people to choose the amount they prefer over their salad.